Skip to main content

 • Read package.json from the current working directory, generate code based on its codegenConfig.

-npx react-native codegen
+npx @react-native-community/cli codegen

 • Read package.json from the current working directory, generate iOS code in the location defined in the codegenConfig.

-npx react-native codegen --platform ios
+npx @react-native-community/cli codegen --platform ios

 • Read package.json from third-party/some-library, generate Android code in third-party/some-library/android/generated.

-npx react-native codegen \
+npx @react-native-community/cli codegen \

 --path third-party/some-library \